brassica-collective/handbook/content/brassica/handbook/Howtos/handbook_editing.md

 3. commit your changes with a descriptive message about the major thing you changed (`git commit -m "some-message"`)

 ### Share updates
+To backup your changes and share them, push to your remote branch:

 1. check for any updates by others on the same branch (`git pull`)
-2. push your updates to the remote branch (`git push`)
+2. push your updates to the remote branch (`git push`) (note, for a new branch you may be prompted to set the upstream origin by running `git push --set-upstream origin branch-name`.
+Do this.)

 ### Create a pull-request
 When you have finished making all changes, create a pull-request in github (so that your changes can be merged into the main branch and deployed):